 I have an acre meadow on Lake Fork.
 It originally was a bahia pasture.
 Currently, it has a mixture of paint brush, black eyed susan, yarro, 6 ft black eyed susan (not sure of name), purple flowers and others along with bermuda and bahia grass.
 What are your recommendations for killing bahia grass while not harming the wildflowers?
 Thanks, Howard Ladewig

-Rains County Texas wildflowers and native plants about 4 years ago
+Rains County Texas wildflowers and native plants over 4 years ago

 i have a 4000 square foot vegtable garden. been working it about four years. never have had any luck raising vegtables. i live outside of emory texas and the soil is sandy. i had a soil test done and came back ph was okay but i needed nitrogen. added 100 lbs of 33-0-0. my beans and corn only about 10 % came up. my tomatoes only grew to about a foot tall. squash took 90 days to do anything.